Jeruty

 Jeruty (Groß Jerutten) is a village in the administrative district of Gmina Świętajno, within Szczytno County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 5 km south-west of Świętajno, 13 km east of Szczytno, and 52 km south-east of the regional capital Olsztyn.

 History

 The local Polish secret resistance was active and smuggled weapons through Jeruty to the nearby Russian Partition of Poland during the January Uprising, and sheltered Polish insurgents fleeing the Russian Partition.

 Transport

 There is a train station in Jeruty, and the National road 53 passes nearby, north of the village.